Shoulder Dystocia Injury Lawyer in Philadelphia

 - Horner's Syndrome: This may cause droopy eyelids and uneven pupil size.

-- Erb's Palsy: The infant may hold their arm close to the body, with their palm faced backward.
+- Erb's Palsy: The infant may hold their arm close to the body, with their palm faced backwards.
 The arm will not move from below the elbow.

 - Complete Brachial Plexus Injury: This is the most severe form of injury, causing total paralysis to the arm.

 Some brachial plexus injuries may get better as time passes.
-However, other brachial plexus injuries are so severe that they are permanent.
+However, other brachial plexus cases are so severe that the injuries may be permanent.
 Once a brachial plexus injury is diagnosed, the infant will be started on physical therapy and watched for a few months to see if the nerve damage is getting better.
 If the nerve damage is not getting any better, surgery may be needed in order to repair the damage.

 We work on a contingency basis, meaning that if we don't recover compensation on your behalf, you don't pay us anything.
 Call (215) 866-2424 for a free consult.